Smoking in cars

 (1) The 100-Car Naturalistic Driving Study

-It examines types of secondary distractions (smoking while driving is considered a "secondary distraction", along with talking on the phone, speaking to passengers, etc, i.e. performing a task unrelated to actually driving that requires subjects to divert attention from the task of driving), broken out for crash and near-crash events.
+It examined types of secondary distractions (smoking while driving is considered a "secondary distraction", along with talking on the phone, speaking to passengers, etc, i.e. performing a task unrelated to actually driving that requires subjects to divert attention from the task of driving), broken out for crash and near-crash events.

 The most frequent secondary tasks contributing to crashes were internal distractions, wireless devices, and passengers.
 The most frequent types of inattention for near crashes and incidents were wireless devices and passenger-related tasks.
 Accidents caused by smoking were negligible by comparison.